France's Macron calls on Europe to push international nuclear arms control | DW | 07.02.2020

 The speech comes as many long-standing global nuclear agreements are deteriorating: the US and Russia have both abandoned the Intermediate-Range Nuclear Forces Treaty and the US has suggested it may not extend an arms reduction treaty signed in 2010.

-With the official departure of the United Kingdom, France is now the only nuclear power in the EU.
+With the UK's official departure from the EU, France is now the only nuclear power in the bloc.
+Nuclear deterrence is a keystone of France's defense strategy.

 "France is convinced that long-term security in Europe is possible through a strong alliance with the United States," Macron said.
 "But our security is also achieved, inevitably, through a larger capacity for autonomous action in Europe."